cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 can be split into as many fields with associated data types as possible so that you can perform statistical analysis by arbitrary field(s).

-If I already have a monitoring solution e.g. Zabbix, Icinga, Nagios, Sensu, etc., can I not retrofit it for the purpose of exception logging?
+If I already have a monitoring solution e.g. Zabbix, Icinga, Nagios, Sensu, Graphite/carbon, etc., can I not retrofit it for the purpose of exception logging?

 In theory, yes.
-While it is possible to write scripts to produce custom metrics to feed the monitoring agent, or make the application feed the monitoring agent directly, both approaches require non-trivial maintenance effort to keep the plugins and metrics in sync with the application to reflect different error conditions.
+While it is possible to write scripts to produce custom metrics to feed the monitoring agent, or make the application feed the monitoring server directly, both approaches require non-trivial maintenance effort to keep the plugins and metrics in sync with the application to reflect different error conditions.
+So do not underestimate the instrumentation cost.

-What I like about it
+What I like about Sentry

 - Client-side library in many popular languages
 - Different authentication provider through 3rd-party extension